Last updated on January 25th, 2026 at 08:33 am

 1. Mustard Hotel Shibuya ⭐️⭐️⭐️

-My wife and I stayed at Mustard Hotel Shibuya just a few months after in opened in 2018.
-So this is an all new hotel with bunk rooms for hostel style stay and also with private rooms.
+My wife and I stayed at Mustard Hotel Shibuya just a few months after it opened in 2018.
+This is an all-new hotel offering both bunk rooms for a hostel-style stay and private rooms.

 Mustard Hotel Shibuya